corgrath/planemo.dart/README.md

 ### Creating a launcher script
 Launching Planemo requires that you have very basic understanding of the [Dart language][26], or at least [Object-oriented programming][27].

-In order to start Planemo you actually need to create a Dart source code file, in the newly downloaded project folder, and inside that invoke an instance of the `Planemo` class with a set of configurations (an instance of the `PlanemoConfiguration` class).
+In order to start Planemo you actually need to create a Dart source code file, in the newly downloaded project folder, where we need to invoke an instance of the `Planemo` class with a set of configurations (an instance of the `PlanemoConfiguration` class).
 It is on the `PlanemoConfiguration` instance you then setup all the various configurations (such as the root folder, what reporters to use, etc) and plugins you want to enable.
 The best way to understand how exactly this can be done is by looking at a real example and follow the code comments.
 This is the launcher script (checkplanemo.dart) that checks the Planemo project itself: